 Also in the event of poisoning or overdose the attend A&E

-Out of hours services are available when the practice is closed (our opening times can be found here).
+Out of hours services are available when the practice is closed (practice opening times).

 If you need to see a Doctor outside normal surgery hours telephone 111.
 Calls to NHS 111 are free from landlines and mobiles.